Višegrad: Geography

+Climate

+Višegrad has a temperate climate (Köppen: Cfb/Cfa) with cold winters, hot summers, and moderate precipitation year-round.

 History

 Middle Ages

 The area was part of the medieval Serbian state of the Nemanjić dynasty; it was part of the Grand Principality of Serbia under Stefan Nemanja (r.
 1166–96).
 In the Middle Ages, Dobrun was a place within the border area with Bosnia, on the road towards Višegrad.
-After the death of Emperor Stefan Dušan (r.
+After the death of emperor Stefan Dušan (r.
 1331–55), the region came under the rule of magnate Vojislav Vojinović, and then his nephew, župan (count) Nikola Altomanović.
 The Dobrun Monastery was founded by župan Pribil and his family, some time before the 1370s.
 The area then came under the rule of the Kingdom of Bosnia, part of the estate of the Pavlović noble family.

-The settlement of Višegrad is mentioned in 1407, but is starting to be more often mentioned after 1427.
+The settlement of Višegrad was mentioned in 1407, but started to be mentioned more often after 1427.
 In the period of 1433–37, a relatively short period, caravans crossed the settlement many times.
 Many people from Višegrad worked for the Republic of Ragusa.
-Srebrenica and Višegrad and its surroundings were again in Serbian hands in 1448 after Despot Đurađ Branković defeated Bosnian forces.
+Srebrenica, Višegrad and their surroundings were again in Serbian hands in 1448 after the despot Đurađ Branković defeated the Bosnian forces.

+Ottoman period

 According to Turkish sources, in 1454, Višegrad was conquered by the Ottoman Empire led by Osman Pasha.
-It remained under the Ottoman rule until the Berlin Congress (1878), when Austria-Hungary took control of Bosnia and Herzegovina.

-Ottoman period

 The Mehmed Paša Sokolović Bridge was built by the Ottoman architect and engineer Mimar Sinan for Grand Vizier Sokollu Mehmed Pasha.
 Construction of the bridge took place between 1571 and 1577.
 It still stands, and it is now a tourist attraction, after being inscribed in the UNESCO World Heritage Site list.

-In 1875, the Serbs from the area between Višegrad and Novi Pazar revolted and formed a volunteer military corps, who fought in the valley of the River Ibar in 1876.
+In 1875, the Serbs from the area between Višegrad and Novi Pazar revolted and formed a volunteer military corps, which fought in the valley of the River Ibar in 1876.
+In 1882, a Jewish cemetery was established in Višegrad while in 1905, the first Jewish synagogue was built in the town.
+Višegrad remained under Ottoman rule until the Berlin Congress (1878), when Austria-Hungary took control of Bosnia and Herzegovina.